 Have a Heart Day is a child and youth-led reconciliation event that brings together caring Canadians to help ensure First Nations children have the opportunity to grow up safely at home, get a good education, be healthy, and be proud of who they are.

 - Send a Valentine’s Day card or letter supporting Have a Heart Day to the Prime Minister and your Member of Parliament.
-Create your own card or letter or get creative using the letter or colouring pages found below.
+You can come up with your own card or letter or use the letter and colouring pages found below.

 - Spread the word and post photos of your Have a Heart Day letter, cookies, snow bear or however you choose to celebrate on social media!
 Use the hashtag #HaveAHeartDay and/or #JourneeAyezUnCoeur.
-Please follow us @CaringSociety and @SpiritBear on Twitter, @SpiritBearAndFriends on Instagram, and like our Facebook page First Nations Child and Family Caring Society and tag us in your festivities for a chance to be featured!
+Please follow us @CaringSociety and @SpiritBear on Twitter and @SpiritBearAndFriends on Instagram and tag us in your festivities for a chance to be featured!

-- Bring reconciliation into the classroom to get your students ready.
+- Teachers, bring reconciliation into the classroom to get your students ready.
 Do Project of Heart.
 For other great ideas, visit our website for Spirit Bear’s free resources, and don’t forget that you can take pawsitive action with Spirit Bear throughout the year!

-- Explore the Have a Heart Day website for more ideas and to download Have a Heart Day resources!
+- Explore the Have a Heart Day website for more ideas and Have a Heart Day resources.
 We will be updating our website and our social media leading up to #HaveAHeartDay, so stay connected!

-Click on this link to hear Senator Kim Pate make a statement on Have a Heart Day, commending the children and emphasizing the importance of their cause.
-You can read Senator Pate's message for Have a Heart Day 2020 here.
+- Listen to Senator Kim Pate’s 2020 Have a Heart Day statement in which she commends the children and emphasizes the importance of their cause.
+You can read Senator Pate's message for Have a Heart Day 2020 in the resources below.

 Through activities like Have a Heart Day, we are creating a movement where the landscape of Canada is only one of honour and possibility for First Nations children.